adreline/kameron-bot/README.md

 just type in discord chat
 ```
 kameron help
+//or for information about specific command
+kameron help <command name>
 ```
 ###### Do you want to teach kameron new things ?
 No need to modify existing code ( ok i lie but adding module is a breeze )